cwchentw/lightweight-cms/content/howto/how-to-manage-assets.md

 Many front end languages are invented to improve original front end technologies.
 They are HTML template languages, CSS preprocessors and JavaScript transcompilers.

-The section introduces builtin front end stacks used by mdcms.
+The section introduces builtin front end stacks used by Lightweight CMS.

 ### SCSS